 Costs of the project may be accepted for the period during which the instruments and services in question are used in the project and are directly linked to the investment project.
 Acceptable costs include:

 The costs of the auditor’s report submitted in connection with the final report on the project may also be accepted for the services purchased.

 Only reasonable and necessary costs for the project are accepted.

 In cases where an investment project is funded by leasing, sub-payment or similar means, costs up to the purchase price of the acquisition may be accepted.
 Operating lease costs are not accepted – assets must be transferred to the ownership of the funding recipient at the end of the funding lease period.

 If the beneficiary is liable to pay VAT, the VAT related to the costs is not an acceptable cost.

 Eligible costs do not include, for example, the general expenses and travel costs of the recipient of the funding, the costs of sales and marketing, the costs of normal operations, banking and financial costs, or the costs of drawing up contracts.

-The funding must be applied by 16.4.2021.
 The funding is applied for through Business Finland’s online service application Circular economy investment grant.